 In accordance with the Corporations Act 2001, these financial statements present the results of the Consolidated Entity only.
-Supplementary information about the Parent entity is disclosed in Note 27 w.
-Operating Segments x.
-Comparative Figures y.
-Rounding of Amounts
+Supplementary information about the Parent entity is disclosed in Note 28.

+w.
+Operating Segments

 Operating segments are presented using the 'management approach', where the information presented is on the same basis as the internal reports provided to the Chief Operating Decision Makers ('CODM').
 The CODM is responsible for the allocation of resources to operating segments and assessing their performance.